 The Argos self-inflating camping mat takes a couple of minutes to fully inflate and can be deflated even faster.
 It packs away into an included carry bag for storage and transport.

 It’s also waterproof, so any unfortunate spills won’t ruin the foam inside.
 You can simply wipe it clean when you get home.

-Whilst Argos have it on sale, it’s just £14.99.
+While Argos have it on sale, it’s just £14.99.
+It’s normally £25.
 Decent value for years of warm, comfortable nights at festivals or on camping trips.

 These are loads better, loads comfier, and keep you loads warmer than a standard foam roll mat.
 They’re also loads easier to carry, and loads less effort, than taking an air bed everywhere.
 Plus, they won’t make you seasick.

 From years of festival experience with air beds, foam roll mats, and the hard, cold ground, the self-inflating roll mat has become my personal choice.
 I bought mine three years ago and I’ve taken it to every festival ever since.

 Personally, I’d recommend sticking with the standard 3.5cm self-inflating roll mat that’s currently £14.99.

 Best rated self-inflating roll mat: Yellowstone Lichfield Camping Mat